Sewell Mill Creek

-Sewell Mill Creek is a tributary of Sope Creek in Marietta, Georgia, United States.
-Via Sope Creek and the Chattahoochee River, it is part of the Apalachicola River basin, draining to the Gulf of Mexico.
-The USGS (United States Geological Survey) operates a gauge along the creek at US-120, which measures a drainage area of about 12.57 square miles at an elevation of approximately 913.85 feet.
-Before reaching Sope Creek, Sewell Mill Creek passes through East Cobb Park.
+Sewell Mill Creek is a stream in northeastern Cobb County, Georgia, United States, historically significant for powering the 19th-century Sewell Mills.
+The creek passes through East Cobb Park, eventually draining into Sope Creek and the Chattahoochee River.
+It is part of the Apalachicola River basin.
+The Sewell Mill Creek is historically significant for powering the 19th‑century Sewell Mills, from which both the creek and Sewell Mill Road derive their names.
+The USGS (United States Geological Survey) operates a gauge along the creek at SR-120 or Roswell Road, which measures a drainage area of about 12.57 square miles at an elevation of approximately 913.85 feet.